Did you know that offering feeder fish for turtles can be not only problematic but even dangerous? Here is how to do it

 Most pet turtles’ dietary needs are somewhere in the range of 30-40% protein, with the rest coming from leafy greens and vegetables.
 Turtles do not need to consume lots of foods that are high in fat.

 If turtles are fed foods that are too high in fat, too often, it can lead to vitamin a E deficiency.
-A turtle which has a chronic vitamin E deficiency can a lot of things easily go wrong with it, for instance; weaker bones and shell, a slower healing process, etc.
+A turtle which has a chronic vitamin E deficiency can have a lot of things wrong with it, for instance; weaker bones and shell, a slower healing process, etc.

-You can avoid this pitfall by not feeding your turtles feeder fish that are high in fat, such as goldfish.
+You can avoid this pitfall by not giving your turtles feeder fish that are high in fat, such as goldfish.

 Avoid Wild Feeder Fish

 Wild fish often have a host of creepy parasites and dangerous bacteria running through their slippery bodies.

 And when consumed, sometimes these parasites, bacteria, and diseases can infect your turtle.

 Now, you might be wondering, but don’t turtles eat wild fish in their native environment?